 If the fish are feeding on very small baitfish, and it is difficult to cast a small lure the distance needed.
 Use a metal lure as a casting weight, and attach the small lure like a teaser rigged ahead of the metal lure.

-When sand eels are the prevalent baitfish around, use a narrow metal lure like an AVA 17, with a sand eel imitation lure rigged as a teaser ahead of the metal.
+When sand eels are the prevalent baitfish around, use a narrow diamond jig type metal lure like an AVA 17 or AVA 27, maybe with a green tail.
+You can also rig a teaser ahead of the metal.
 Both the AVA and the teaser look like sand eels.
 The heavy AVA allows you to cast further, and on retrieve it stirs up the bottom, and draws some attention.
 You may catch a double header.

 When the stripers are feeding on peanut bunker, use a Kastmaster.
-This lure is wide and is a pretty good imitation of a peanut bunker.
-Paste an eye on it and maybe a black spot.
+This lure is wide and has the silhouette of a peanut bunker.
 Retrieve it slow, or at moderate speed.
 Fast retrieves are for bluefish.

 When the stripers are feeding on sea herring, use a longer metal lure, like a Hopkins, and make sure it has hair tied to the trailing hook.